 Each OS has a different range of app access and different ways of saving files.

-This is because of the unique iOS system.
-To maintain strong security, iOS uses 'Sandbox' system.
-By default, iOS creates separate files for each app to prevent them from being shared.
-It is a form of security that prevents the system from being manipulated negatively by an area protected against external access.
-Therefore, you can only save files to folders within Send Anywhere app, and you cannot select the download folder location.
+This is due to the unique structure of iOS.
+To maintain strong security, iOS uses 'Sandbox' system. iOS creates separate folders for each app, giving them their own sandbox to prevent them from being shared with each other, and preventing files and data from leaving that sandbox.
+As a result, you can only save files to the folder within Send Anywhere app, and you are unable to change the download folder location.

-The Gallery app is that categorize and show image and video files stored in your device's internal storage.
-If the file format is not supported by Android OS or the file contains an audio codec not supported by Android OS, it can't be display files in Gallery app.
+The Gallery app categorizes and displays image and video files stored in your device's internal storage.
+However, if the received file has a file type or audio codec not supported by your Android OS version, it can't display files in the default Gallery app.

-When you first open Send Anywhere app on your device, you will be asked to grant access to Photos app on iOS or to internal storage on Android.
+When you initially launch Send Anywhere app on your device, it will request permission to access the Photos app on iOS and internal storage on Android.